Line 6 Helix and Yamaha HS Speakers: Ultimate Tone at Home (updated for August 2024)

 So, you’ve invested in such a unit, and you want the best from it.
 Let’s take the Line 6 Helix Floor as our example today.
 It’s a pro unit with an exhaustive selection of inputs and outputs on the back.
 The sounds are top class and they make deft use of IR technology to bring plenty of feel to your sounds.
 This is a great start, but what to plug into?

 Whilst it’s possible to go into whatever guitar amp you have at home, it somewhat defeats the purpose of the modelling unit.
 It’s already recreating a series of world class amps for you, so by plugging into your house amp, you’re just stepping on your own feet and sabotaging your sound from the off.
 If you have a Helix or something similar, forget about an amp.
 What you need is a set of monitor speakers which do not colour your signal in any way.
-These are known as Flat Response speakers, and for our money, the Yamaha HS range is the best choice in terms of performance-to-cost.
-Neither the cheap option nor the top-end choice, they are certainly the one’s we’d go for first.
+These are known as Flat Response speakers, and for my money, the Yamaha HS range is the best choice in terms of performance-to-cost.
+Neither the cheap option nor the top-end choice, they are certainly the one’s I'd go for first.
 Why?
 Read on.

 Yamaha HS Monitors

 Yamaha’s HS range is available in a few flavours: the HS5, HS7 and HS8, with an increase in both physical size and low end response as you go up the range.
 For years, producers have turned to the Yamaha HS range for a flat, accurate rendering of their mixes.
 This is the key point, really: some monitor speakers are pre-designed to ‘flatter’ everything, with boosted low and high end areas proving pleasant to hear but unrealistic and ultimately counterproductive to getting good end results.
-We want to dial in our guitar tones properly, and hear them as they should be heard, so these HS speakers will give out what we’re putting in and nothing else.
+I want to dial in my guitar tones properly, and hear them as they should be heard, so these HS speakers will give out what I'm putting in and nothing else.
 Perfect.

 The Yamaha HS range take both TRS and XLR inputs.
-Our Helix can give out both from its comprehensive back panel, so we’d recommend the simplest thing to do is to get a pair of nice quality XLR mic cables and use them to go directly from the two XLR outs on the Helix to the XLR input on each speaker.
+Our Helix can give out both from its comprehensive back panel, so I recommend the simplest thing to do is to get a pair of nice quality XLR mic cables and use them to go directly from the two XLR outs on the Helix to the XLR input on each speaker.
 You can also do mono with just one, but it’s hardly any more effort to use both outputs and sound like a legend in stereo, so why not?

 The range of the speakers (54Hz-30kHz on the smaller HS5, and 38Hz-30kHz on the largest HS8) is more than enough to cover guitar, extended range guitar and bass duties, and you can make use of the Helix’s IR section to add that elusive feel.